Model elements

 Introduction

-Model elements are the fundamental building blocks used to represent different parts of software architecture.
-Following the principles of C4 methodology, they can be classified into actors, systems, containers, and components.
-By organizing architecture into distinct model elements, architects can create a shared understanding of the system's structure and dependencies.
+Model elements are the basic building blocks used to represent various parts of the software architecture.
+Relationships, in turn, play a central role in modeling the interaction between these model elements.
+Following the principles of C4 methodology, they can be categorized into actors, systems, containers, and components.
+By organizing the architecture into different model elements and their relationships, architects can create a shared understanding of the system structure and dependencies.

 Model elements are represented as cards in diagrams.